Next steps - after lodgement

 • The reporting documents (Questionnaire, Workforce Management Statistics and Workplace Profile) cannot be edited once the 28-day review period has ended.

-• If changed are needed, you must log into the Employer Portal to:
+• If changes are needed, you must log into the Employer Portal to:

 • update your reporting document/s (if you re-enter a section and make any edits to an uploaded file or answer, you will reopen your report)